mikegc-aws/Amazon-Bedrock-Inline-Agents-with-Return-Control/README.md

 - **File handling**: Send files to and receive files from the agent
 - **Plugin architecture**: Extend the SDK with custom plugins
 - **Advanced configuration**: Access advanced Amazon Bedrock features
+- **Cloud deployment**: Generate SAM templates to deploy your agent to AWS

 ## Prerequisites